Luongo stops 28 shots for 73rd shutout, Panthers beat Devils

 Jokinen and Trocheck added empty-netters in the final minute.

+''We scored those two to ice the game,'' Smith said. ''But (we) had good (defensive) structure in the third period.
+We didn't give them too much and we had smart puck placement.''

-Florida swept the three-game season series after winning each of the first wo meetings in overtime in the opening weeks of the season.
+Florida swept the three-game season series after winning each of the first two meetings in overtime in the opening weeks of the season.

 NOTES: With the NHL trade deadline 51 days away, scouts from the Detroit Red Wings, Dallas Stars, New York Rangers, Florida Panthers, Montreal Canadiens and expansion Vegas Golden Knights were in attendance. ...
 Neither team was at full strength due to injuries and sickness to regulars.
 New Jersey was without D Andy Greene (upper body injury), D John Moore (concussion), C Jacob Josefson (illness) and C Vernon Fiddler (lower body).
 The Panthers were missing LW Jonathan Huberdeau (lower body), D Alex Petrovic (lower body), C Aleksander Barkov (undisclosed), C Seth Griffith and C Nick Bjugstad. ...
 The Devils scratched D Yohann Auvitu and LW Luke Gazdic. ...
 Florida scratched G Sam Brittain, D Dylan McIlrath and C Greg McKegg. ...
 The announced attendance was 12,834.